selemis-com/clap_schema/SPECIFICATION.md

 ### `ignoreCase`

-`ignoreCase: true` means Clap performs supported value comparisons case-insensitively.
-This applies to advertised possible-value matching and to Clap relationships whose equality predicates use that argument.
-Consumers MUST NOT assume lexical case is significant for those comparisons.
+`ignoreCase: true` reflects Clap's case-insensitive matching for advertised possible values.
+Clap also applies this setting when the argument is the compared target of `required_if_eq`, `required_if_eq_any`, or `required_if_eq_all`, represented here by `requiredIfAny` / `requiredIfAll` on another argument.
+Consumers MUST NOT generalize this setting to other relationship predicates unless Clap defines that behavior.

 ## Argument groups